 With the Small Business First Program, the University of California is committed to providing contracting and procurement opportunities with certified Small Businesses (SBs), Microbusinesses (MBs), and Disabled Veteran Business Enterprises (DVBEs).
 The Small Business First policy is established to increase the utilization of these businesses in alignment with UC’s sustainability goals and overall mission.

-The primary function of the Small Business Program (SBP) is to help departments establish and maintain a process for providing equal access to opportunity for suppliers seeking to do business with the university.
-The SBP implements the university's policy on equal opportunity in business contracting and serves as a link between the university and the small business community.
-The SBP maintains databases on procurement activity and the Office of the President receives an annual report.
+The primary function of the Small Business First Program (SBFP) is to help departments establish and maintain a process for providing equal access to opportunity for suppliers seeking to do business with the university.
+The SBFP implements the university's policy on equal opportunity in business contracting and serves as a link between the university and the small business community.
+The SBFP maintains databases on procurement activity and the Office of the President receives an annual report.